48 Hours in St. Johnsbury |

 Saturday

-9am: Start at CafeSt.
+8am: Bright & Early Breakfast at CafeSt.
 Johnsbury was named “best small town for outdoor adventure” by National Geographic Adventure, and you’ll want to fuel up for the morning’s activities.
 Kick off the perfect weekend at one of our local cafes.
-Locally Social Cafe, Cosmic Cup Café, and Boule Bakery all serve a variety of great espresso drinks, pastries, and other breakfast items.
+The Buttery and Boule Bakery both serve a variety of great espresso drinks, breakfast sandwiches, pastries, and more.

 |